Local plan evidence base

 - Flood Risk Assessment for Derby Level 2 report

 - Water and Flooding Position Statement August 2015

-This following documents assess the supply, need and demand for employment land and premises within Derby City, Amber Valley and South Derbyshire:
+The following documents assess the supply, need and demand for employment land and premises within Derby City and South Derbyshire:

 Open space, sport and recreation

 The Playing Pitch Strategy was published after the adoption of the Part 1 Local Plan and focuses on the provision of outdoor sports facilities in Derby and South Derbyshire District Council.
 A separate report made recommendations for outdoor sports provision along the Southern Derby Growth Zone.